Customer tags in a product quiz: Klaviyo + Shopify orders

 Frequently asked questions

-What are customer tags in a product recommendation quiz?
+What is a customer tag in a product recommendation quiz?

-Customer tags are structured labels you attach to individual quiz answer choices.
-When a customer picks an answer, the corresponding tag is added to their customer record in your CRM (most commonly Klaviyo).
-A single quiz typically produces 5 to 10 tags per completion across attributes like skin type, concerns, goals, preferences and budget tier, which become the filter logic for downstream segmentation.
+A customer tag is a structured label you attach to an individual quiz answer choice.
+When a customer picks an answer that carries a tag, that tag is added to their profile on three destinations at once: into Klaviyo as a customer profile property, onto the Shopify order Notes (for quiz-attributed orders) and onto the Shopify customer record.
+A single quiz typically attaches 5 to 10 tags per completion across attributes like skin type, concerns, goals, preferences and budget tier, which become the filter logic for downstream segmentation.

 How are customer tags different from quiz answers stored as Klaviyo properties?